ankaAR/bestiario5e/_creatures/stone-melder.md

 * 4th level (1 slot): stoneskin

-### Actions
+### Acciones

-***Black Earth Rod.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
-Hit: 5 (1d6 + 2) bludgeoning damage.
+***Black Earth Rod.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+Impacto: 5 (1d6 + 2) bludgeoning damage.
 The Stonemelder can also expend a spell slot to deal extra damage, dealing 2d8 bludgeoning damage for a 1st level slot, plus an additional 1d8 for each level of the slot above 1st.